lammps/lammps/doc/src/compute_property_grid.rst

 Define a computation that stores the specified attributes of a distributed grid.
 In LAMMPS, distributed grids are regular 2d or 3d grids which overlay a 2d or 3d simulation domain.
-Each processor owns the grid points within its subdomain.
+Each processor owns the grid points within its sub-domain.
 See the :doc:`Howto grid
 <Howto_grid>` doc page for details of how distributed grids can be
 defined by various commands and referenced.